Victor Carey

 Sir Victor Gosselin Carey (2 July 1871 – 28 June 1957) was a resident of Guernsey on the Channel Islands.
 He held the post of Bailiff of Guernsey from 1935 to 1946.
 Carey was a leading member of one of Guernsey's oldest families.
 In 1935, when incumbent Baliff Arthur William Bell died, Carey, who had been Receiver General from 1912 to 1935, replaced him because Procurer Ambrose Sherwill, to whom the role would have normally fallen, had been in office only a few weeks.

 Carey is controversial for his complicity in the deportations of three Jews, who were subsequently murdered in Auschwitz, living in Guernsey during the German occupation of the Channel Islands.
-Carey assisted the Germans by reporting a list of names of Jews on the island, which was drawn up police chief William Sculpher.
+Carey assisted the Germans by reporting a list of names of Jews on the island, which was drawn up by police chief William Sculpher.

 Pre war

 He was born 2 July 1871 in Guernsey, son of de Vic Francis Carey and Harriet Mary Gosselin.
-He was educated at Elizabeth College 1880-83, Marlborough College 1885-87, and Caen University, France 1895-97, where he studied law.
+He was educated at Elizabeth College 1880–83, Marlborough College 1885–87, and Caen University, France 1895–97, where he studied law.
 He married Adelaide Eleanor Jeffreys on 23 March 1899.

 From 1935 until the Germans landed at Guernsey airport, he fulfilled the duties of Bailiff, both as head of the Courts of Guernsey and as head of the States of Guernsey.
 The civil authorities of Guernsey, represented by their Bailiff, the elected members of the island parliaments, civil servants and emergency services, had of necessity to work in a professional manner with the occupiers for the benefit of the civil population.
 They had been ordered to do this by the Secretary of State in letters dated 19 June 1940.

 The Bailiff oversaw the evacuation of 17,000 children and adults to England in June 1940.